ajmal017/stock_trend_finder/ideas.md

 ### TODOs

+* 52 week report
+  - Streak -> number of days on report within the last 100 trading days
+  - Note IPO date, or days since IPO

+* 52 week report in charts:
+  - Chart of number of companies reaching 52 wk high/low
+  - Chart of number of scrapable stocks
+  - Breakdown by sector

 * Tickers:
   - Page for each ticker with info about it
     - any data changes to cusip or title

-* Dividend yield scanner

-* Options open interest
-  - Chart of SPY open interest, next 5 or so weekly expirations and open interest at strikes

-* Charts:
-  - Chart of number of companies reaching 52 wk high/low
-  - Chart of number of scrapeable stocks

-* 52 week report
-  - Breakdown by sector
-  - Note IPO date

 * Stocktwits:
+  - Timer tickers - reminder to look at a stock after a certain amount of time
   - Split into its own app
   - Conslidate hashtags
     - have hierarchial - supercategory groupings
   - Gold nugget indicator
-  - Edit the Twits
   - Convert Twit note to text data type
-  - Timer tickers - reminder to look at a stock after a certain amount of time
+  - ~~Edit the Twits~~

+* Dividend yield scanner
 * Scrape 13Fs from SEC website (EDGAR project)

+* Options open interest
+  - Chart of SPY open interest, next 5 or so weekly expirations and open interest at strikes

 * ~~Add market cap to reports~~
 * ~~Filter for price cutoff and or market cap~~